Matera raises $11.2 million to let you handle residential property management yourself – TechCrunch

 Matera then handles everything that involves money.
 You can collect money from co-owners every month and check how your money is spent.
 The platform tries to do the heavy lifting when it comes to accounting.

-Finally, Matera helps you manage contracts with partners — elevator maintenance, heating maintenance, cleaning company, water, electricity, insurance, taking care of the garden, etc. You get an address book or your partners and the company is working on a way to help you switch to another partner from the platform.
+Finally, Matera helps you manage contracts with partners — elevator maintenance, heating maintenance, cleaning company, water, electricity, insurance, taking care of the garden, etc. You get an address book for your partners, and the company is working on a way to help you switch to another partner from the platform.

 If there’s something you don’t feel comfortable doing yourself, Matera can help you work with legal, accounting, insurance and construction experts.